In my spare time, I enjoy writing articles about my hobbies, interests, and discoveries. Thank you for reading!

-Blanche tried to adapt her external circumstances to her inward fantasies, and that backfires on her.
+Blanche tried to adapt her external circumstances to her inward fantasies, and that backfired on her.

 “Yes, I had many intimacies with strangers.
 After the death of Allan, intimacies with strangers were all I seemed able to fill my empty heart with… I think it was panic, just panic, that drove me from one to another, hunting for some protection” (Williams, A Streetcar…).

-Like her sister Stella, Blanche believed that the only way to gain stability and happiness was through the attention, appreciation, and adoration of men.
+Like her sister Stella, Blanche believed that the only way to gain stability and happiness was through men's attention, appreciation, and adoration.
 Blanche saw her possible marriage to Mitch (who was much more of a gentleman than Stanley) as the only guarantee for her survival.
 Blanche did not really love Mitch, who at first believed that Blanche was a legitimate woman.
 However, after hearing Stanley's accusations, he distanced himself from her.

 Feminism: A Social Struggle